chrischristakis/seecs/ReadME.md

 ## Systems

-Systems are omitted from this project.
-This is because seecs provides everything you need to get a system running, and I don't want to force you into some rigid structure just because I deem it best.
+Systems are not enforced in seecs.
+This is because it provides you with everything you need to get a system running, and I don't want to force you into some rigid structure just because I deem it best.

 If you want to know how I add systems in seecs, I simply just do something like this:
 ```cpp